Skip to content

 Parameter Description

-• value: A collection containing the possible values for the NOT IN condition.
+• value: A collection containing the possible values for the field in the NOT IN condition.

-• values: A varargs list containing the possible values for the NOT IN condition.
+• values: A varargs list containing the possible values for the field in the NOT IN condition.

-• condition: A boolean value to control whether to apply this NOT IN condition.
+• condition: A boolean value that controls whether to apply this NOT IN condition.

 Examples